 Reproduction is one of the fundamental features of life on earth.
 Reproduction means ‘to produce’.
-Plant reproduction is a biological process by which plants produce new individuals or offsprings.
+Plant reproduction is a biological process by which plants produce new individuals or offspring.
 Reproduction enables the continuity of plant species, generation after generation.

 Modes of Reproduction